davepagurek/p5.warp/README.md

 After your offset function, you can specify an optional `options` object with these properties:
 - `type`: The type of p5 material to make, either `specular` or `normal`, corresponding to p5's `specularMaterial()` and `normalMaterial()`.
 The default is `specular`.
 - `space`: what coordinate space the `position` property of the offset params will be in, either `world` or `local`.
 The default is `local`.
+- `defs`: A string with any uniforms you want to splice into the header of the shader.
+You can then reference them by using `glsl.param('myUniform')` within your distortion function.